Golden Melody Award for Song of the Year

-The Golden Melody Award for Song of the Year (金曲獎年度歌曲獎) is presented by the Ministry of Culture of Taiwan to honor outstanding vocal recording tracks in the pop music genre.
+The Golden Melody Award for Song of the Year (金曲獎年度歌曲獎) is presented by the Ministry of Culture of Taiwan to honor outstanding vocal recording tracks in the pop music genre with wide appeal or symbolic significance.
 The Song of the Year award is one of the most prestigious categories at the awards presented annually since the 1st Golden Melody Awards in 1990.
 The award was presented for additional years until being discontinued in 1997, and was then revived in 2006.
 It is awarded to a single or for a track from an album, and goes to the performing artist for that song.